mattriley/agile-avatars/README.md

 ### ❖ startup

-Provides _startup functions_ that should be called before the application is mounted.
+Provides startup functions which are required to initialise the application.

 ### ❖ storage

-Provides the 'infrastructure code' for the state stores.
+Provides the infrastructure code for the state stores.

 ### ❖ stores